 An easy way to elevate cakes, cookies, muffins, and countless other baked goods!
-Making this simple 2 ingredient recipe will instantly step up any baked good.
+This 2 ingredient simple powdered sugar glaze / icing recipe will instantly step up any dessert.
 Read below for how to make this same recipe into either an icing or a glaze.

 What's the difference between icing and glaze?